JaGeo/LobsterAutomation/README.md

 # Computing times
-The reported computing times are for `Intel Xeon E7-4820 v4` CPU which has 128 GB RAM per node.
-We are reporting here the computing times for all the compounds with `ISPIN=2` presented in the paper (for the sake of brevity we have excluded oxynitrides and also calculations with `ISPIN=1`).
+The reported computing times are for `Intel Xeon E7-4820 v4` CPU type (128 GB RAM per node).
+We are reporting here the computing times for all the compounds with `ISPIN=2` presented in the paper (for the sake of brevity we have excluded oxynitrides and calculations with `ISPIN=1`).
 Objective is just to provide an general overview of time required for performing the calculations and not to account here all the computing times of our calculations.

 ## NaCl